 cumulus@switch:~$ getent passwd dave dave:x:1017:1002:dave mapped user:/home/dave:/bin/bash

-The home directory
+The login process creates the home directory

 The configuration file